 How To Eat Like A Local Anywhere In The World

 Trying different cuisines and dishes is a large part of our holidays.
-Sometimes it may as well as be the highlight of our travels.
-Would you ever forget the taste of Pici Pasta – a delicious hand rolled Tuscany delight that you had on your travels to Italy?
-Or how you relished Hainanese Chicken Rice from a humble hawker center in Singapore?
+Sometimes it may as well be the highlight of our travels.
+Would you ever forget the taste of Pici Pasta – a delicious hand-rolled Tuscany delight that you had on your travels to Italy?
+Or how you relished Hainanese Chicken Rice from a humble hawker centre in Singapore?

 Trying different foods helps us discover a country and its people.
 It also helps stock our pantries with diverse ingredients and our recipe books are richer with a multitude of new and exciting recipes to try out.
 But how can you get the best out of your eating adventures?
 How do you know where to go and what to avoid?

-If you are driven with the desire to eat like a local, and steer clear of overtly touristy eateries, we’ve some tips on hand.
+If you are driven by the desire to eat like a local and steer clear of overtly touristy eateries, we’ve some tips on hand.
 These will certainly help in getting you more authentic experiences.

 Chasing culinary delights while on a holiday is the best way to discover a new country, its culture and customs